Taxation of international executives

 Capital gains were not taxed prior to 1 January 1972.
 Therefore, to eliminate any capital gains that accrued before 1972, transitional rules apply when a taxpayer disposes of a capital property acquired before 1972.
 The transitional rules allow the taxpayer to reduce the proceeds of disposition when a taxpayer calculates the capital gain on the disposition of a property.

-Where a taxpayer ceases to be resident in Canada at any particular time, the taxpayer is deemed to have disposed of certain capital properties owned immediately before departure for proceeds equal to fair market value.
+Where a taxpayer ceases to be resident in Canada at any particular time, the taxpayer is deemed by the Income Tax Act (Canada) to have disposed of certain capital properties owned immediately before departure for proceeds equal to their fair market value on the departure date.
 The taxpayer is also deemed to have reacquired the property immediately after ceasing to be resident in Canada at a cost of the same amount.
 Ownership is to be interpreted in the broadest sense, in accordance with Canadian judicial interpretation, no matter where the property is located.
-However, for valuation purposes the fair market value in the country or area of location of the property will usually govern.
+However, for valuation purposes the fair market value in the country/jurisdiction or area of location of the property will usually govern.

-A taxpayer who becomes a resident of Canada is deemed to have acquired at the time of becoming a resident each property owned at a cost equal to fair market value at that time.
+A taxpayer who becomes a resident of Canada is deemed to have acquired at the time of becoming a resident each property owned at a cost equal to fair market immediately before that time.

-A capital gains exemption of up to CAD 848,252 (CAD 1,000,000 for the second and third categories listed below) may be claimed against capital gains arising from the disposition, on or after January 1, 2018 of the following types of properties:
+A capital gains exemption of up to CAD883,384 (CAD1,000,000 for the second and third categories listed below) may be claimed against capital gains arising from the disposition, on or after 1 January 2020 of the following types of properties:

 A taxpayer must be a resident of Canada for tax purposes throughout the entire taxation year to be eligible to claim the capital gains exemption.
-If a taxpayer was only a resident for part of the taxation year in question, then he/she will also be considered to be a resident if he/she was considered a resident throughout the year preceding or subsequent to the year in question.
+Taxpayers who were only residents for part of the taxation year in question will also be considered to be qualifying residents if they were considered residents of Canada throughout the year preceding or subsequent to the year in question.

 Deductions permitted depend on amounts actually expended and substantiation of the expenditure is generally required.